prebid/prebid.github.io/prebid/native-implementation.md

 ### 3.2 Custom native assets

-In order to fit special bidder requirements, Prebid.js supports assets beyond the standard set.
-Define custom attributes at mediaTypes.native.ext.
-When `sendTargetingKeys` is false, the assets under the `native.ext` key can be retrieved during the render.
+In order to fit special bidder requirements, Prebid.js supports defining assets beyond the standard set.
+Simply define custom attributes in mediaTypes.native.ext, and they can be retrieved at render time.
 Other than being under the `ext` object, custom assets are declared in the same way as the standard ones.

 {: .alert.alert-success :}
 Note: The `native-render.js::renderNativeAd()` function must be called with `requestAllAssets: true`.